jfpatrick/sy-bi-comrad-template/README.md

 architecture that you only have to extend with your own interface and logic.

 It provides:
-- A command-line wizard to help you get started
 - A sane folder structure for your code, based on the MVP architecture.
 - A test setup ready for unit tests and GUI tests (based on `pytest-qt`)
 - A minimal simulation environment for your tests (based on